National Autism Spectrum Disorder Surveillance System (NASS)

 The National Autism Spectrum Disorder Surveillance System (NASS) just released it first report ever: Autism Spectrum Disorder Amoung Children and Youth in Canada 2018.
 This surveillance report is “Made in Canada” and provides a first reporting of national data and information to improve our understanding of Autism Spectrum Disorder (ASD) in Canada.
 It is based on data collected in 2015.

-Data were collected from six provinces and one territory and showed an overall incidence rate of autism in one in 68 children, with the age group of 1-4 having grown the most.
+Overall incidence rate of autism was one in 68 children, with the age group of 1-4 having grown the most.
 The report found that boys were 4.1 times more likely to be affected as girls.

 Autism Rates in the Different Provinces

 Why are the numbers in Labrador and Newfoundland the highest?

 Well, there is another interesting Canadian report available on vaccination coverage rates in the different provinces in Canada, called Vaccine Coverage in Canadian Children, published in 2013 by the very same Public Health Agency of Canada.